TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 30/Exodus 30.37.md

 ---

-And the incense which thou shalt make, according to the composition thereof ye shall not make for yourselves: it shall be unto thee holy for Jehovah.
+The incense which you shall make, according to its composition you shall not make for yourselves: it shall be to you holy for Yahweh.